exakat/exakat/docs/Rules.rst

 ################

-Unset applied to the variables of a ``foreach`` loop are useless, as they are copies and not the actual value.
+Unset applied to the variables of a ``foreach`` loop are useless.
+Those variables are copies and not the actual value.
 Even if the value is a reference, unsetting it has no effect on the original array : the only effect may be indirect, on elements inside an array, or on properties inside an object.

 .. code-block:: php